Drew Kittleson

-Drew Kittleson (born April 2, 1989) is an American professional golfer from Scottsdale, Arizona.
+Drew Kittleson (born April 2, 1989) is an American former professional golfer from Scottsdale, Arizona.

-Kittleson played college golf at Florida State University.
-As a member of the Seminoles lineup, he helped the team win its first ever Atlantic Coast Conference golf championship.
+Kittleson played college golf at Florida State University from 2007 to 2011.
+As a member of the Seminoles lineup, he helped the team win its first Atlantic Coast Conference golf championship in 2008.

-Kittleson advanced to the finals of the 2008 U.S. Amateur at Pinehurst before falling to Danny Lee, 5 & 4.
+Kittleson advanced to the finals of the 2008 U.S. Amateur at Pinehurst before falling to Danny Lee, 5 and 4.
 With the second-place finish, he qualified to play in the 2009 Masters Tournament at Augusta National and the 2009 U.S. Open at Bethpage Black Course.

 Kittleson turned professional after graduating from FSU in 2011.
+He regained his amateur status in 2016.